What is the endocannabinoid system?

 The same is true with the second endocannabinoid, 2-AG, which binds to both the CB1 and CB2 receptors.
 It’s also produced on demand but is quickly degraded by monoacylgylcerol lipase.
 And just like anandamide, its actions are also short-lived.

-Our endocannabinoids, important and very beneficial, can be limited by their short lifespan.[iii]
+Our endocannabinoids, although important and beneficial, can be limited by their short lifespan[iii].

 What is the importance of the endocannabinoid system?